dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

 In dynamiqs, constant operators can either be defined with **array-like objects** (e.g. Python lists, NumPy and JAX arrays, QuTiP Qobjs) or as a [`TimeArray`][dynamiqs.TimeArray] object (using the [`dq.constant()`][dynamiqs.constant] function).

 !!!
 Notes
-    Common operators are available as utility functions, see the list in the [Python API](../python_api/index.md#operators).
+    Common operators are available as utility functions, see the list of available operators in the [Python API](../python_api/index.md#operators).

 For instance, to define the Pauli $Z$ operator $H = \sigma_z$, you can use any of the following syntaxes: